 Monarda punctata, Spotted Horsemint

 This great-scented plant will capture everyone's attention with its white to lavender-pink bracts whorled around the upper stems.
-While not recorded in Hennepin County, it has been recorded between the Mississippi and St Croix River from Benton down to Ramsey-Washington counties, then established once again in the southeastern counties.
-I think folks in the metro region can make an exception and plant this one in urban gardens.
+While not recorded in Hennepin County, it has been recorded between the Mississippi and St Croix Rivers from Benton down to Ramsey-Washington counties, then established once again in the southeastern counties.
+I think folks in the metro region can make an exception for this one in their urban gardens.

 Blooms: yellow-green white with red spots, July into September